- Brush size: 500 px

 Now on this step, we would be doing all the necessary adjustments to improve the look and feel of the whole image.
 First, let’s adjust the Hue/Saturation of our image, to smoothen the impact of our image to our viewer’s eye.
 Click on the Create new Fill layer/Adjustment layer button which is located beside the Create New Group button on the Layer window.
 When the menu opens, click on Hue/Saturation.
 A box will open and when it does, use the following settings:

-8 comments on “Breathtaking Underwater Apartment Photo Manipulation”
+8 responses to “Breathtaking Underwater Apartment Photo Manipulation”

 Leave a Reply